juicedata/juicefs/docs/en/administration/monitoring.md

 ![](../images/grafana-data-source.jpg)

-Then, create a Dashboard using [grafana_template.json](https://github.com/juicedata/juicefs/blob/main/docs/en/grafana_template.json).

-Visit the Dashboard to see a visual graph of the file system.
+Then, create a dashboard using [`grafana_template.json`](https://github.com/juicedata/juicefs/blob/main/docs/en/grafana_template.json).
+Visit the dashboard to see a visual graph of the file system:

 ![](../images/grafana-dashboard.jpg)